ILIAS-eLearning/ILIAS/docs/development/ui-plugin-manipulations.md

 **Is the desired change structural or visual?**

-Structural changes affect the UI by restructuring component without affecting the inner HTMl of the components themselves.
+Structural changes affect the UI by restructuring component without affecting the inner HTML of the components themselves.
 These kinds of changes should be made inside the `ilPlugin::exchangeUIFactoryAfterInitialization()` function.
 Proper examples are: